Economic Data Scheduled For Thursday - Benzinga

-- The Producer Price Index for April is scheduled for release at 8:30 a.m.
+- Data on existing home sales for April will be released at 10:00 a.m.
 ET.
-After surging past estimates in March, analysts expect producer prices slowing in April to 0.5% increase compared to 1.4% in March.
+Resales are projected to decline to a 5.650 million annualized rate in April from 5.770 million in March.

+- Data on e-commerce retail sales for the first quarter will be released at 10:00 a.m.
+ET.

+- The index of leading economic indicators for April is scheduled for release at 10:00 a.m.
+ET.
+The LEI is expected to increase 0.1% in April following a 0.3% gain in the previous month.

 - The Treasury is set to auction 4-and 8-week bills at 11:30 a.m.
 ET.

-- Federal Reserve Bank of San Francisco President Mary Daly will speak at 4:00 p.m.
+- Federal Reserve Bank of Minneapolis President Neel Kashkari is set to speak at 4:00 p.m.
 ET.

 Check out our premarket coverage here